Dermatology - Community

 We don’t provide second-line treatments for eczema and psoriasis patients but work closely with The Prosser White Dermatology Centre at Leigh infirmary (Dermatology – Hospital), referring patients on in need of systemic medication or ultraviolet light therapy.
 Children with food allergy are referred, if necessary, to Dr Castille’s team in Paediatric Outpatients at Thomas Linacre Centre, Wigan and any patients requiring patch testing for contact allergy are currently referred to the patch testing department at Salford Royal, Manchester.

-Any adult failing to attend their first appointment without giving notice will be discharged back to their GP unless it is indicated that another appointment is necessary.
+Any adult or child failing to attend their first appointment without giving notice will be discharged back to their GP unless it is indicated that another appointment is necessary.

 Any adult or child failing to attend a follow up appointment will be offered the opportunity to book another follow up appointment.
 A letter will be sent to you from the department with further details of how to book a further appointment.